lazycuh/typescript-library-template/README.md

 To begin testing, import your library code into `index.ts` file, then you can perform one of the following to verify that everything is working correctly.

-- Run `pnpm verify:browser` to run your code as a browser app.
+- Run `pnpm run:browser` to run your code as a browser app within `visual-test` directory.
-- Run `pnpm verify:node` to run your code as a Node app.
+- Run `pnpm run:node` to run your code as a Node app within `visual-test` directory.